About Mira Coalition: What is Mra Coalition?

 Training and Leadership Development

 We offer trainings throughout the year with an eye toward developing a new generation of immigrant leaders.
 Some are broad, such as our three-day Immigration Law Training, while others are specialized, such as those developed specifically for immigration service providers or legislative aides.
-Public trainings are listed on our calendar and noted in our MIRA Bulletin.
+Public trainings are listed on our calendar and noted in our MIRA Bulletin and you may find a list of prior trainings we have held here.

 MIRA unites its departments through its communications work, with the fundamental goal of educating the public about the foreign-born and providing members and allies with supportive information via traditional and new media.
 Our communications department also seeks to empower immigrants and their allies through media strategy and media technology trainings.